Manoharpudi/Simple_Keylogger/README.md

-# Educational Keylogger Project
+# Basic/Simple Keylogger Project
 This is a simple keylogger created in Python for educational purposes.
 The goal of this project is to understand how keyboard monitoring works.

-## !!!
-ETHICAL WARNING !!!
+## ETHICAL WARNING
 This tool is intended for educational use on your own hardware only. **Do NOT use this on any computer without the owner's explicit permission.** Unauthorized monitoring of a computer is illegal and unethical.

 ## How to Run
 1. Install dependencies:
     `pip install pynput`
 2. Run the script: